- Request quote

-Try out the MultiLogo VisionWeb demo (opens in new window) – you'll see how easy it is to operate MultiLogo V432 8G from your web browser, while exploring the functionality of the product.
+Try out the MultiLogo VisionWeb GUI (opens in new window) – you'll see how easy it is to operate MultiLogo V432 8G from your web browser, while exploring the functionality of the product.
 (The primary way to set up and control MultiLogo is via the MultiLogo Control Software.)

 Got a question?

 We would be very happy to answer any questions you've got about the MultiLogo V432 8G.
 Either send us an e-mail or get an immediate response by speaking to us now on our Live Chat...

 - HD/SD modular logo keyer, with four external video inputs for live sources